tone2k/acme-fitness-store/README.md

-cf create-service p.redis on-demand-cache acme-redis cf create-service postgres on-demand-postgres-db acme-postgres cf create-service postgres on-demand-postgres-db acme-assist-postgres cf create-service postgres on-demand-postgres-db acme-order-postgres
+cf create-service p.redis on-demand-cache acme-redis cf create-service postgres on-demand-postgres-db acme-postgres cf create-service postgres on-demand-postgres-db acme-assist-postgres cf create-service postgres on-demand-postgres-db acme-order.yml-postgres

 # This sets up your TAS/tPCF config server.
 It assumes that your config files are located at <this-repository-url> in the branch config (label) under the directory config (searchPaths).
 You can checkout the branch to see the structure if you like.
 cf create-service p.config-server standard acme-config  -c  '{ "git": { "uri": "<this-repository-url>", "label": "config", "searchPaths": "config" } }'